tirth/coreDox/NOTES.md

 coreDox.Writer.Html
 ---
 The default writer for coreDox.
-Exports the parsed project to a static html page.
+Exports the parsed project to a html page.

+**sharpDox** used *roslyn* to compile any given solution and to analyze the code.
+If **sharpDox** was integrated in a build process, the build server had to compile the solution twice.
+Once for the build itself and a second time for **sharpDox**.
+This is useless overhead and **codeDox** tries to eliminate this by using **cecil** to analyze precompiled *.dlls, *.pdbs & *.xmls (for the code documentation).

+The code documentation feature is a *plug* used by the **coreDox-build** tool. *Plugs* are custom pluggable tools which can be used during the build process of a **coreDox** project.
+During the build process **coreDox** passes the parsed files to all *plugs* registered in the **config.cs**.
+The *plugs* are able to do modifications on already parsed files and to add new, on-the-fly, generated files.